tjleestjohn/Entropic-Scree/README.md

 >
 > If you have high-dimensional, mixed-type, noisy tabular data, standard Principal Component Analysis (PCA) will lie to you about its true dimensionality.
 >
 > The **Entropic Scree** replaces variance with **Normalized Mutual Information** to reveal the true underlying generative rank of your data.
-It bypasses algebraic sample-size limits ($m > N$), handles non-linear interactions natively, and provides actionable engineering metrics (Informational Gravity) to map the true geometry of enterprise data swamps.
+It bypasses algebraic sample-size limits ($m > N$), handles non-linear interactions natively, and provides actionable engineering metrics (Informational Gravity) to map the true geometry of your data.

 ---